Picture this situation at school or university.

 Average annual salary: US$82,240

 If you think all public policy students have to become members of parliament or Congressmen and Congresswomen, think again.
-Public policy is all about crafting and understanding the laws that govern everyday life, including how they affect people.
+Public policy is about crafting and understanding the laws that govern everyday life, including their impact on individuals.

-Knowing the right laws and regulations to put in place can be a delicate act of balancing conflicting interests, which requires a great deal of analytical skills and attention to detail.
+Knowing the right laws and regulations to implement can be a delicate task of balancing conflicting interests, which requires a great deal of analytical skills and attention to detail.

 It also takes a big team.
 You don’t need to be an MP or a politician to use your public policy skills.
 Instead, you can be the people behind the scenes in one of the following roles: